prowe/checklists/side-projects.md

 - [ ] detemine the IaC capabilities of aws connect
 - [ ] smart thermostat using rust.
 - [ ] build a rust os. https://os.phil-opp.com/
+- [ ] could a data model be created to back an html based MUD?
+- [ ] create a project management tool as a hierarchy of tasks backed by a graph database.